hyperskill/intro-to-github/README.md

 - **.gitignore** is a file that specifies which files and directories must be ignored by Git

 You cannot directly modify files in this repo because you are not a *collaborator*.
+You need to fork this repo, modify its content, and propose your changes via pull request.
+If the owners of the project like your changes, they might put them into the original repository.

 The **Issues** tab is used to discuss ideas, enhancements, bugs, questions, and so on.
 They are grouped by *Open* and *Closed*.